Johnny Appleseed Day

 • It takes approximately two pounds of apples to make a single 9-inch apple pie.

-• The pilgrims planted apple trees at the Massachusetts Bay Colony.
+• The Pilgrims planted apple trees at the Massachusetts Bay Colony.

-• During colonial times, apples were known as winter bananas.
+• During colonial times, apples were known as “winter bananas.”

-• How much does a peck of apples weigh?
-They weigh 10.5 pounds.
+• A peck of apples weighs 10.5 pounds.

 Observing Johnny Appleseed Day

-Anyone who wants to observe Johnny Appleseed Day can do so in any number of different ways.
+Anyone who wants to observe Johnny Appleseed Day can do so in a number of different ways.
 They can enjoy apple products such as apple tarts, apple pies, or even apple cider.
 Or, if they’re inspired by the story of Johnny Appleseed, they can plant their own apple trees.

 When is it?

-This year (2023)
+This year (2024)

-Next year (2024)
+Next year (2025)

-Last year (2022)
+Last year (2023)

 Topic